Linuxsmurfen/K8s-demo/k8s@home/Install.md

-## Install MetalLB Add-On
+## 4. Install a baremetal loadbalancer
-Used for baremetal loadbalancing, using ip range 192.168.3.240-250
+Using Metallb with ip range 192.168.3.240-250

 Change to "strictARP: true"
 ```